Thanks for your interest in our awards! Here are a few things we are commonly asked – along with some answers:

 Your branding isn't terrible.
 Is that intentional?

-Yes it is, thanks for noticing.
+Yes it is, thanks for noticing!
 When putting together this program, we did an extensive review of ALL the other popular book awards programs in the industry.
-A sad many of them have pitiful branding.
-Our founder, Rohit Bhargava, should know – his last book Non-Obvious Megatrends won almost all of them (see the full list here).
+A sad many of them have a logo that most authors would be embarrassed to put on the cover of your book if they won it.

 For us, branding is very important and we want everything we do to look great.
 We want you to use it too.
-So if you do win, you can expect we don’t use sneaky tactics like charging you money to download a high res JPG of the award badge.
+So if you are an author reading this and you do win, you can expect we will not use sneaky upselling tactics like charging you money to download a high res graphic of the award badge.

 You will get the materials and you can use them however you like.
 And hopefully you won’t be embarrassed by them when you do.

 When are winners announced?

-We will announce our Longlist selections in early December 2021.
-On December 15th, 2021 we will announce our 15 selections for the Shortlist, as well as five individual winners in each of our main categories.
+We generally announce our Longlist selections in mid-November .
+We follow this with a LIVE broadcast of our 15 selections for the Shortlist, as well as five individual winners in each of our main categories in early December.
+See the past live broadcasts for the 2022 live show and 2021 live show here.

 I’m angry that you missed [insert book title here].
 Where do I direct my outrage?

 Since we’re limited in what we can select, every year there are great books that don’t make the long or short list.
-We’re sorry that the one you loved didn’t make it, but we do take a lot of time to try and be as inclusive as we can.
+We’re sorry that the one you loved (or one you wrote) didn’t make it, but we do take a lot of time to try and be as inclusive as we can.
 If you do want to suggest one, though, please do and we’ll definitely add it to our own personal reading list!